16 April 2024

 I’ve met new people since I re-started at the school in San Francisco where I used to teach.
 There’s only one person still there from my previous tenure and one other person I know from another school.
 I’ve gotten to like some of my new colleagues.
 The school is shutting down in June and I won’t return to it after my wife and my vacation in May so I’ll only be associated with them for another seven weeks.

 People come and go.
 Some refuse to marry you on issues of hygiene, others say yes.
 Some people become life long friends, while other’s hurt you or you hurt them or you hurt each other.
 There are, I note, very few people who I’ve gotten to know well that I “hate.”
 One springs to mind — again from my halcyon days in the seventies.
 He was well liked by many but had a nasty disposition and for reasons I never understood or knew, was contemptuous of me to the extent that he made that clear before a large group of people one day.
 Not something you forget or forgive.
 As it happened I rarely saw him after that.
-He’s a very small exception to most people that I’ve gotten to know and that I despise him.
+He’s a very small exception to most people that I’ve gotten to know.

 Yeah, things generally work out okay.
 I don’t think Stephanie and I were a good match anyway.